Who is a juvenile?

-Illinois law defines a delinquent minor as one who prior to his 18th birthday violates or attempts to violate federal, state, or local law.
-Once you reach your 18th birthday, the law treats you as an adult.
+Illinois law defines a delinquent minor as one who prior to his or her eighteenth birthday violates or attempts to violate federal, state or local law.
+The law treats 18-year-olds as adults.

 What happens when a juvenile is arrested?

 One thing that may occur is that a youth can receive a station adjustment.
 A station adjustment means that the police make a record of an arrest, but do not refer the case to Juvenile Court.
 Instead, the minor is released to his or her parents or guardian.
 Illinois law limits the number of station adjustments that a minor can receive before the minor must be referred to court.

 What happens when a minor is arrested and the case is referred to court?

 The youth officer will call the Juvenile Temporary Detention Center.
 A point system is used to determine if a minor must be held in detention before his or her first court appearance.
 The point system takes into account the seriousness of the charge and the minor’s history of delinquency.
 If the minor doesn’t score “high”, then he or she is sent home with an order to appear in court on a certain date.

 What happens at a detention hearing?